Nick Gordon Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fifth in MLB with a collective 9.8 strikeouts per nine innings.
+- The Yankees pitching staff ranks fifth in the league with a collective 9.8 strikeouts per nine innings.

-- The Yankees' 2.72 team ERA ranks third across all league pitching staffs.
+- The Yankees' 3.37 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to give up the second-fewest home runs in baseball (seven total, 0.6 per game).
+- Yankees pitchers combine to surrender the eighth-fewest home runs in baseball (11 total, 0.8 per game).

-- The Yankees will look to Brito (2-0) in his third start this season.
+- The Yankees will look to Cortes (2-0) in his third start this season.

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he went five innings, allowing one earned run while giving up three hits.
+- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.